Unified Communication - X Framework Library

 % mpirun -mca pml ucx -x LD_LIBRARY_PATH=/path/to/

-When UCX is compiled from sources, it can be compiled with tuning for the specific CPU on the system (instead of the default build, which aims to be compatible with a broad range of CPU models).
+When UCX is compiled from sources, it can be configured for best performance.

 To accomplish this, please compile UCX with: